-Subject to paragraph 5.2.8 a Registered DM Supply Point Capacity at a DM Supply Point:
+Subject to paragraph 2.4 a Registered DM Supply Point Capacity at a DM Supply Point:

-shall not at any time be less than the highest Supply Meter Point Daily Quantity for any previous Gas Day within the Winter Period falling within that Gas Year; and
+shall not at any time be less than the highest Supply Meter Point Daily Quantity for any previous Gas Day within the Winter Period falling within that Gas Year (the "Winter Requirement"); and

-except within the Capacity Reduction Period or in accordance with paragraph 2.7.4(b), shall not upon the Supply Point Registration Date be less than, or thereafter be reduced below, the Prevailing Supply Point Capacity.
+except within the Capacity Reduction Period or in accordance with Section G5.5.4(a), shall not upon the Supply Point Registration Date be less than, or thereafter be reduced below, the Prevailing Supply Point Capacity.

 For the purposes of the Code “Capacity Reduction Period” means the months of October, November, December and January in any Gas Year.

-2.3 At any time in the Gas Year:

-the “Preceding Year Maximum Capacity” shall mean the amount which is the highest User SPDQ for any Day in the Preceding Year, but not exceeding the Maximum Supply Point Capacity, provided always that in respect of a DM Supply Point which is not a Seasonal Large Supply Point, the User SPDQ for each Day in the months of June to September inclusive shall be disregarded;

-until the Gas Year which commences next after the first month of June which falls after the First Supply Point Registration Date there shall be no Preceding Year Maximum Capacity for a Supply Point which comprises New Supply Meter Point, and any Supply Meter Point which has become comprised in a DM Supply Point or a Supply Meter Point which has become a Class 1 or 2 Supply Meter Point; and

-subject to paragraph 5.2.4, the “Prevailing” Supply Point Capacity in respect of a DM Supply Point is the Supply Point Capacity for the time being held by the Registered User.
+2.3 At any time in the Gas Year subject to paragraph 2.1, the “Prevailing” Supply Point Capacity in respect of a DM Supply Point or Proposed DM Supply Point is the Supply Point Capacity for the time being held by the Registered User or (as the case may be) the Existing Registered User.

 Where:

-one of the Sharing Registered Users of a Shared Supply Meter Point applies to increase its Registered Supply Point Capacity at Supply Point which comprises such Supply Meter Point; and
+one of the Sharing Registered User at a Shared Supply Meter Point applies to increase its Registered Supply Point Capacity at the Supply Point which comprises such Supply Meter Point; and

-another of such Sharing Registered Users applies to reduce its Registered Supply Point Capacity at such Supply Point with effect from the same date as, and by an amount which does not exceed the amount of the increase applied for under paragraph (a)
+another Sharing Registered User applies to reduce its Registered Supply Point Capacity at the Supply Point with effect from the same date as, and by an amount which does not exceed the amount of the increase applied for under paragraph (a)

-then paragraph 5.2.1 shall not apply in respect of the application under paragraph (b).
+then paragraph 2.1 shall not apply in respect of the application for the reduction in Supply Point Capacity under paragraph (b).

 Review of Prevailing Supply Point Capacity

-At any time at which a Supply Point Offer is outstanding in respect of a Proposed Supply Point which is a DM Supply Point:
+At any time after submitting a Referable Registration Nomination in respect of a Proposed Supply Point :

-the Proposing User may before submitting a Supply Point Confirmationnotify the CDSP that the User considers that the circumstances in paragraph 5.2.5 apply;
+the Proposing User may before submitting a further Referable Registration Nomination notify the CDSP that the User considers that the circumstances in paragraph 3.2 apply;

 where a User so notifies the CDSP: